Mount Broughton: Recent years

 After its sale in 1965 the house was owned by a succession of people who were interested primarily in the rich pasture land and the house fell into disrepair.
 The home was opened as a small guest house in the early 1970s.
 In 1978 Mr Paul and Mrs Diana Davies and their children completed significant conservation and restoration work, opening Mount Broughton as a country house hotel.
-In 1984 Geoff and Sue O’Reilly acquired the house.
-They made further renovations and extended the property to include accommodation and conference facilities.
 The house is currently owned by the Peppers Group.